Correctional health programs

 Corrections & Public Safety

-Correctional facilities and public-safety organizations serve people exposed to high levels of pain, stress, trauma, sleep disruption, recovery pressure, physical strain, and limited access to whole-person supportive care.
-InnerVital™ helps public-sector organizations design careful, documented, acupuncture-first supportive-care pilots that respect safety, procurement, staffing, and clinical governance requirements.
+Correctional facilities and public-safety organizations serve people exposed to high levels of pain, stress, trauma, sleep disruption, recovery pressure, physical strain, and limited access to supportive care.
+InnerVital™ is developing program models that can be reviewed carefully by public-sector partners, correctional-health leaders, legal counsel, and clinical governance teams before any pilot launches.
+Specific programs require partner approval, contracting, staffing, safety review, and operating readiness.

 Who this supports